When is the Best time to visit Hawaii?

 Thanksgiving weekend marks the start of the holidays and Hawaii’s prime travel season.
 It’s the ideal time to escape to the sunshine and sandy beaches of the islands.
 Starting in November kohola (humpback whales) begin their annual migration from Alaska to Hawai’i to breed, birth, and nurse their calves.
 Seeing these gentle giants spout and splash in the waves is sure to take your breath away.

 The winter is also one of the best times to shop at the farmers’ markets.
 From avocados to juicy lychee, you’ve never tasted fresher tropical fruit, often hand-picked from the farmers you’ll meet at the markets.
 For java enthusiasts, November is a fantastic time to visit the Big Island of Hawai’i.
-Attend the Kona Coffee Cultural Festival and spend the day celebrating Kona’s cultural heritage and the accomplishments of Kona coffee farmers with live entertainment, arts and crafts, educational historic exhibits, and more.
+Attend the Kona Coffee Cultural Festival and spend the day celebrating Kona’s cultural heritage and the accomplishments of Kona coffee farmers with live entertainment, arts and crafts, educational and historic exhibits, and more.

-Hawaii’s rainy season also happens to begin November and last through March.
+Hawaii’s rainy season also happens to begin in November and lasts through March.
 Showers, however, are typically localized and brief.
 Don’t let a little rain ruin your vacation - Instead, head to Honolulu’s Kids City or Kapolei’s Hawaii Children’s Discovery Center in Kakaʻako if you’re on Oahu and have young children that would enjoy an indoor playground.

 The same winter storms in the Pacific that drive the rain into Hawai’i also churn up some massive ocean swells on the islands’ north-facing shores and attract professional surfers who flock to the monster waves.
-Oahu’s North Shore is the epicenter of all the contests, including the Eddie Aikau Big Wave Invitation and the Triple Crown of Surfing.
+Oahu’s North Shore is the epicenter of all the contests, including the Eddie Aikau Big Wave Invitational and the Triple Crown of Surfing.
 Both events are incredibly exciting to watch - Just don’t attempt to get in and ride the waves when the surf’s up.
 Unless you’re a pro, spectate from the shore for your own safety.

 If you prefer sports on dry land, December is marathon season on Oahu.
-The Start to Park 10k and Honolulu Marathon draw thousands of runners from all over the world to the streets of Waikiki, making it the fifth largest marathon in the world.
+The Start to Park 10k and Honolulu Marathon draw thousands of runners from all over the world to the streets of Waikiki, making it the fifth-largest marathon in the world.
 As you can see, there’s plenty for visitors to Hawai’i in the winter.
 Late December into January is also the busiest and hotels are often at max capacity, so consider booking a Hawai’i vacation rental and avoiding the crowds.

 Spring